lexibank/tlopo/out/vol3/chapter4.md

 ### 2.5.
 Leaves

 As well as a general term for leaf, Oceanic languages tend to have more specific terms referring either to leaves of particular kinds of plants, leaves at different stages of growth, and/or parts of leaves.
-For example, Wayan has a general term _rau_, three terms that specifically denote coconut leaves _sasa_, _basilele_ and _tōrau_, a term that refers to dry banana or pandanus leaves, _susuluka_, a term for young leaves, _belebele_, and two terms for the midrib of a leaf, _tua_ and _tuabou_.
+For example, Wayan has a general term _rau_, three terms that specifically denote coconut leaves _sāsā_, _basilele_ and _tōrau_, a term that refers to dry banana or pandanus leaves, _susuluka_, a term for young leaves, _belebele_, and two terms for the midrib of a leaf, _tua_ and _tuabou_.
 Table 4.7 gives the different terms for leaves from Nduke, Wayan and Tikopia.

 A generic term for leaf, POc _&ast;raun_, is clearly reconstructable and reflects an earlier Proto Austronesian term with a similar meaning.
 As some reflexes of _&ast;raun_ denote hair or fur, it seems likely that in POc _&ast;raun_ referred not only to broad surface leaves, but also to the needle-like leaves of casuarinas, but the glosses of most reflexes are not specific enough to determine if this is the case.